systemd/systemd/docs/JOURNAL_FILE_FORMAT.md

 };
 ```

-The first 8 bytes of Journal files must contain the ASCII characters LPKSHHRH.
+The first 8 bytes of Journal files must contain the ASCII characters `LPKSHHRH`.

 If a writer finds that the **machine_id** of a file to write to does not match
 the machine it is running on it should immediately rotate the file and start a